reservoirpy/reservoirpy/docs/source/user_guide/node.rst

     :width: 100px
     :alt: A Node can also hold parameters and hyperparameters.

-    A :py:class:`Node` can also hold parameters and hyperparameter to parametrize :math:`f`.
+    A :py:class:`~.Node` can also hold parameters and hyperparameter to parametrize :math:`f`.

 A node can therefore be more generally described as :eq:`rec_node_params`: